Cincodes/CYBERSECURITY/README.md

 ## Configuring Ubuntu Gateway:

 **Ubuntu gateway** is simply the Router within this network.
-In order to configure it, I will start by
+In order to configure it, I started by installing all the machines and clicked on Ubuntu gateway, after logging in, I configured the Ubuntu 22.04 gateway settings using (sudo vi 00-installer-config.yaml) and nd change the IP details and interface name to my environment then apply with $ sudo netplan apply.